rstgroup/json-api-php/README.md

 # About this doc
 This document is not finished yet, it's only a draft for now.

-# What is json-api-php
-It's a lightweight PHP library for creating json-api standard responses.
-If you want to know more about the json-api standard, please see the details at http://jsonapi.org.

 # Usage

 ## Quick example